Craifter/oprm/README.md

-# aipl Format
+# oprm Format

 ## What is it?

 A file format for AI prompts, designed to efficiently store and organize prompts and their corresponding template strings.
 This format is based on a widely used and easy-to-parse format like JSON.
-Let's call this format "AI Prompt Language" (AIPL).
+Let's call this format "Open Prompt" (OPRM).

 ## File Format